 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-When I get asked about a card that is good for travel but also great for food, two cards usually come to mind—the Chase Sapphire Preferred® Card and American Express® Gold Card.
+When I get asked about a card that is good for travel but also great for everyday use on things like food, two cards usually come to mind—the Chase Sapphire Preferred® Card and American Express® Gold Card.
 Both cards come with several perks that can be used when traveling or at home.
 Both have also gotten a few upgrades over the last few months.
 In this comparison of the Chase Sapphire Preferred vs Amex Gold, we’ll look at which of these cards has better rewards.